andrewvern/car-rental-invoice-webpage/README.md

 ## **Overview**
 This was originally an aspx webpage designed with Visual Basic alongsize SQL.
 The functionality has since been lost as a result of cut access to data owned by the school.
 It functioned as an invoice system that stores and retrieves car data.

+Below shows a relational data model built in SQL Server Management Studio (SSMS).
+This visual representation highlights how entities relate to one another and enforces data integrity through key constraints.
 ![image](https://github.com/user-attachments/assets/45243fa7-945a-4ded-a59a-8e1e136fa91d)